phoenixperry/Interactive_Development_in_Open_Frameworks/Week1_Installation_Guide.md

 4. Every week, if you will be able to pull my new updates and get the new code and notes for the class.

 #Now let's try and compile an open frameworks project!
+If this goes well, you will see a solid grey window pop up.
+If it works, yeah!
+If not, proceed to the problems section below.

 1. Go to XCode or Visual studio

 2. Open your project file

 If you are on a mac:
 From xcode go to
 File > Open > [where you put your open frameworks build] > apps > myapps > empty example
 ![](images/path.png)

+If you are on windows:
+MORE SOON

 ####Common IDE problems